11 L.A. Dishes Already on Their Way to Legendary Status

 CROISSANT DOUGHNUT AT KETTLE GLAZED

 Doughnuts are a staple in Los Angeles, but now this more pastry-like iteration is the luscious way to break your diet.
-It’s croissant dough baked in the shape of a doughnut, with vanilla custard put in between its flaky layers.
-Oh, and a cinnamon sugar dusting and maybe a chocolate drizzle topping.
+Croissant dough is baked in the shape of a doughnut, with vanilla custard put in between its flaky layers.
+Oh, and a cinnamon-sugar dusting and maybe a chocolate drizzle topping.
 Believe the hype.

 6211 Franklin Ave., Hollywood; 323-462-2344 or kettleglazed.com